add2cal/docs/src/integration/angular.md

-# Using Buttons and Forms with Angular
+# Using Buttons and RSVP Forms with Angular

 ## Step 1: npm installation